PART 3 OF THE “ENJOY CRAFT TIME WITH KIDS WITHOUT LOSING YOUR MIND” SERIES

 This article will show you an easy way to make a simple Arts and Crafts Kit for each of your kids.
 It will help you stay organized so you and your Kids or Students are ready for artsy craftsy fun.

 To enjoy any type of Art or Craft along with children, you’ve got to be prepared.
-If you’ve followed the steps outlined in parts 1 and 2 of this series, you’ve created an excellent plan for what will happen when.
+If you’ve followed the steps outlined in Part 1 and Part 2 of this series, you’ve created an excellent plan for what will happen when.
 You’ve gone shopping and gathered the materials and tools you’ll need.

 Where is everything you bought now?
 Is it all in a bag that you tossed into a corner?
 Did you stuff it all into a drawer or closet?
 When it’s time for fun, do you find yourself searching for all the necessary materials and, once found, realize you’ve got just about zero time for the lesson?